 Application Tip #1: Prepare your answers offline, especially your essay.
-Here’s why: You cannot save a partial online application for later editing.
-You must complete and submit your application in a single web session, so please ensure that your Internet connection is stable and that your full attention is devoted to the task at hand.
+Here’s why: Technology happens.
+You may edit your application over multiple sessions until the deadline, but we are not responsible for unpredictable technology issues.
 When you copy your essay into the application, choose "paste as plain text" for optimal results.
-Once you click "Finish", the application is submitted to our Registrar.
-If you do not receive a confirmation email shortly after you finish your application, please contact the Registrar (email@example.com) to confirm.
+Once you click "Finish", the application is submitted to our Registrar, and cannot be edited or changed.
+If you do not receive a confirmation email shortly after you finish your application, please contact the Registrar (firstname.lastname@example.org) to confirm.

 Application Tip #2: Respect the word limits and check your grammar and spelling.
 We anticipate receiving many competitive applications so please make certain your application is thorough, well written, and within the guidelines.